drreynolds/smuhpc-workshop/source/session_6.rst

      input = 100

-  If not specified, the default value of ``/dev/null`` (i.e. no input) is used.
+  * If not specified, the default value of ``/dev/null`` (i.e. no input) is used.

+  * You must have appropriate permissions to read from the supplied file.

-  Note that this command does not refer to the command-line arguments of the program, which are supplied by the **arguments** command.
+  * Note that this command does not refer to the command-line arguments of the program, which are supplied by the **arguments** command.

 * **log** --  File name indicating where Condor will record information about your job's execution.
 While it is not required,